-People often use alcohol to relax, but instead of helping us to cope it can make things worse.
+People often use alcohol to relax, but instead of helping to cope it can make things worse.
 If you choose to drink, know your limits and avoid excessive or binge drinking.

 You can find out more about mental health and available services at this link:

 Look out for the welfare of others

 As well as your own, you should also look out for family members, friends and neighbours and be mindful of their mental health.

 It's important to look out for behaviour that could show that someone is under pressure and really needs help.

 If you're worried or concerned about someone else, talk to them.
 Ask them how they are feeling and if there is anything you can do to help them.

 Distress or despair

 If you think someone might be in need of immediate help, find out what to do at this link:

 If you or someone you know is in distress or despair, call Lifeline on: